Shadow1363/Terminal/README.md

 # how it works
 ![image](https://github.com/Shadow1363/terminal/assets/112425274/fecb170d-d62f-44cb-8593-14937aada79c)

-The whole program is dependant on body.
-Add and remove objects to your liking.
+The whole program is dependant on const body.
+Edit it to your heart's content.

 If you want to display a .txt file on the terminal:
 - add the filename.txt file in files
 - add this inside body: "filename.txt": "filename.txt"

 # planned features
-- cleaner more optimized code
+- cleaner & more optimized code
 - bug fixes (animation, sound and arrow keys)
 - OS boot screen (pico-8, lethal company, etc)